Multi-photon entanglement and interferometry: Falsification of a realistic world view

-where $\hat{x}$ denotes the observable discriminating between $|45^{o}\rangle$ and $|135^{o}\rangle$ polarizations, whereas $\hat{y}$ discriminates between heft and right circular polarizations.
+where $\hat{x}$ denotes the observable discriminating between $|45^\circ\rangle$ and $|135^\circ\rangle$ polarizations, whereas $\hat{y}$ discriminates between left and right circular polarizations.
 In both cases the ascribed eigenvalues are, respectively, $1$ and $-1$.
+With these settings one can get a GHZ paradox falsifying the elements of reality of the form described in the previous subsection.

-Thus, the demonstration of the conflict between local realism and quantum mechanics for GHZ entanglement consists of four experiments.
-The experimental values for $\hat{x}_{1}\hat{y}_{2}\hat{y}_{3}$, $\hat{y}_{1}\hat{x}_{2}\hat {y}_{3}$, and $\hat{y}_{1}\hat{y}_{2}\hat{x}_{3}$ in the experiment followed the values predicted by quantum physics in a fraction of $0.85\pm0.04$ of all cases.
-Then the $\hat{x}_{1}\hat{x}_{2}\hat{x}_{3}$ experiment was performed with results shown in Fig. \ref{ghzdata}.
-The experimental results confirmed the quantum predictions, within an experimental uncertainty.
-Since the average visibility of $(71\pm4)\%$ in these experiments clearly surpasses the minimum of $50\%$, necessary for a violation of local realism in three-particle GHZ experiments (Mermin, 1990b; Roy and Singh, 1991; \.{Z}ukowski and Kaszlikowski, 1997; Ryff, 1997), the observed correlations were in clear conflict with local realism (but still leaving the locality and detection-efficiency loopholes open), and allow a GHZ-type analysis--which directly refutes the EPR concept of elements of reality.
+A demonstration of the conflict between local realism and quantum mechanics for GHZ entanglement consists of four experiments.
+In the experiment by Pan \textit{et al.} (2000) the measured values for $\hat{x}_{1}\hat{y}_{2}\hat{y}_{3}$, $\hat{y}_{1}\hat{x}_{2}\hat {y}_{3}$, and $\hat{y}_{1}\hat{y}_{2}\hat{x}_{3}$ followed the values predicted by quantum physics in a fraction of $0.85\pm0.04$ of all cases.
+The fourth experiment, measuring $\hat{x}_{1}\hat{x}_{2}\hat{x}_{3}$, also was performed, and yielded results as shown in Fig. \ref{ghzdata}.
+The data again agree with quantum mechanics for the same fraction of events.
+The results are in a clear disagreement with a prediction range that can be made with the data of the three first measurements using a local realistic model.